ibejohn818/rust-ssl-proxy/README.md

 # Dynamic SSL Proxy using Rust

-SSL proxy in rust using dynamic SSL termination (IE: loading SSL certs at runtime) and cache them in memory.
+SSL proxy in rust using dynamic SSL termination (IE: loading SSL certs at runtime).
+Certificates are loaded from a directory based on domain name and cached in memory.

 ## Generate test certs & hosts file